 - Get creative!
 Try having someone else feed him.
 Try feeding him at different times during the day.
 Try feeding him in different settings — he may refuse to eat in the highchair but will eat just fine while sitting on dad’s lap!
 It could be that a small change like this prompts him to get interested in eating.

 - Give up (for a few weeks, that is!)
 If all else fails, don’t be afraid to give up for a few weeks.
-It’s possible your baby is teething and it’s affecting their appetite for solids.
+It’s possible that your baby is teething and teething is affecting their appetite for solids.
 This isn’t a battle to be won, after all, and if your baby senses your frustration (or desperation!) she may be even less inclined to eat.
 Instead, take a break and try again later.
 You might be surprised at the difference a few weeks makes!

 If you try the strategies above with no success, or if you’re concerned that your baby’s refusal to eat may be a sign of something more serious, consult with a healthcare provider to make sure your baby isn’t suffering from an underlying medical condition.